 Instead, if you truly want to gauge your progress, you should compare yourself to your start point (i.e. your worst) rather than your best.
-This is the only way to have proper perspective on what you’ve accomplished and to accurately see how far you’ve come.
+This is the only way to have a proper perspective on what you’ve accomplished and to accurately see how far you’ve come.
 Even on days when you feel completely lost in your grief, if you look back to the beginning you will likely see that you are doing better than you were (unless some overlapping or subsequent setback has gotten in the way).

 Grief is something you learn to live with day by day.
-Every time you push yourself to do something like get out of bed, face something you fear, sit with a painful emotion, engage in self-care, actively cope with your loss, honor your loved one…and the list goes on…you should say to yourself “good job”.
-You should feel proud of yourself for every small step you make, because healing from grief isn’t the result of smoothly navigating a journey.
+Every time you push yourself to do something like getting out of bed, face something you fear, sit with a painful emotion, engage in self-care, actively cope with your loss, honor your loved one…and the list goes on…you should say to yourself “good job”.
+You should feel proud of yourself for every small step you make because healing from grief isn’t the result of smoothly navigating a journey.
 Healing from grief is what happens when you get up each day and decide to keep walking.

-Step on over to the sidebar on the right and subscribe to receive posts straight to your email in box.
+Step on over to the sidebar on the right and subscribe to receive posts straight to your email inbox.